pingcap/docs/data-migration/migrate-with-pt-ghost.md

 # Continuous Replication from Databases that Use gh-ost or pt-osc

-In production scenarios, table locking during DDL execution can block the reads or writes to and from the database to a certain extent.
+In production scenarios, table locking during DDL execution can block the reads from or writes to the database to a certain extent.
 Therefore, online DDL tools are often used to execute DDLs to minimize the impact on reads and writes.
 Common DDL tools are [gh-ost](https://github.com/github/gh-ost) and [pt-osc](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html).

 After migrating data from MySQL to TiDB by using DM, you can enbale `online-ddl` to allow collaboration of DM and gh-ost or pt-osc.